skyfe79/Awesome/README.md

 - [InterposeKit](https://github.com/steipete/InterposeKit) - A modern library to swizzle elegantly in Swift.
 - [XCoordinator](https://github.com/QuickBirdEng/XCoordinator) - 🎌 Powerful navigation library for iOS based on the coordinator pattern
 - [appstoreconnect-swift-sdk](https://github.com/AvdLee/appstoreconnect-swift-sdk) - The Swift SDK to work with the App Store Connect API from Apple.
-- [WidgetExamples](https://github.com/pawello2222/WidgetExamples) - A demo project showcasing different types of Widgets created with SwiftUI and WidgetKit.
+- [WidgetExamples](https://github.com/pawello2222/WidgetExamples) - A demo project showing different types of Widgets created with SwiftUI and WidgetKit.
 - [KSPlayer](https://github.com/kingslay/KSPlayer) - iOS/macOS/tvOS/visionOS video player
 - [VersaPlayer](https://github.com/josejuanqm/VersaPlayer) - Versatile Video Player implementation for iOS, macOS, and tvOS
 - [Drops](https://github.com/omaralbeik/Drops) - A µFramework for showing alerts like the one used when copying from pasteboard or connecting Apple pencil